langflow-ai/langflow/docs/docs/Workspace/workspace-overview.md

 ---
 title: Workspace Overview
-sidebar_position: 0
+sidebar_position: 1
-slug: /workspace
+slug: /workspace-overview
 ---

-## The Langflow Workspace {#5c8161f9bcc14bfca766685d15251d0c}

----

-The **Langflow Workspace** is where you assemble new flows and create AIs by connecting and running components.
+Assemble new flows and create AIs by connecting and running components  in the **Langflow Workspace**.

 ![](./310382168.png)